paulo-bettencourt/ryan-air-quality-assurance/README.md

-# SBA Web Automated Tests
+# Web Automated Tests

-This project contains tests for the Web platform, both for the retail and business pllatforms.
+This project is a template to create tests for the Web platforms.
 The tests assist in verifying the stability of the environments and also help us understand what features are not working as expected.
 By default, Maven is used to execute all the commands for this repository.

 ## Setting up the application